adedner/dune-fem-dg/README.md

 Documentation
 -------------

+A documentation of the Python bindings of DUNE-FEM-DG can be found in

+* A. Dedner, R. Klöfkorn.
+2021.
+Extendible and Efficient Python Framework for Solving Evolution Equations with Stabilized Discontinuous Galerkin Method.
+Commun.
+Appl.
+Math.
+Comput., DOI 10.1007/s42967-021-00134-5.

-A documentation for the 2.4 release can be found in
+A documentation for C++ code (and 2.4 release) can be found in

 * A. Dedner, S. Girke, R. Klöfkorn, T. Malkmus.
 2017.
 The DUNE-FEM-DG module.
 Archive of Numerical Software 5(1): 21--61. http://dx.doi.org/10.11588/ans.2017.1.28602